penoel/Color-Mixing/README.md

 # Color-Mixing
 This is a simple color mixing electronics kit.
-It uses three pots to change the voltage (simple voltage divider) on three different RGB LEDs.
-The all three voltages also go to a single RGB LED that shows the mixing.
+It uses a potentiometer to change the voltage (simple voltage divider) on a RGB LED.
+This is done for the red, green, and blue.
+These voltages also go to a single RGB LED that shows the mixing.
 The three colors require different amounts of power for the same intensity, so choose your resistor accordingly.